 This goes for anything that may have been damaged during the move as well.
 If it’s meaningful to you, fix it.
 If not, let it go.

 A lot of us have more than we need, and moving is a great time to let go of unnecessary items.
 Clutter is not always a bad thing, but often we have so much stuff that dealing with our belongings becomes a chore and a source of stress.
 Especially when you are moving, why not make your life easier by giving away some of your things before you go?
 Take some time to go through your clothes, books, and other possessions, and bring only the things you really use and love.

 If your home is too full of things, this also means that you aren’t open to receiving anything new; this can be true in your life as well.
 Allow your move to be an opportunity to welcome new blessings into your life by leaving some empty space for the universe to fill.

 Our homes hold our energy, even after we’ve moved on to a new location.
 This means that the home you just moved into holds what is called “predecessor qi” from the previous inhabitants.
 Even if you’re the first one to live in your home, the land you live on can hold predecessor qi from people who used to live there.
 If you can, do some research into the history of the space you’re now living in to learn about the existing energy in your home.
-It’s possible you’ll find a pattern of happiness and abundance, or you might find that previous residents have had health or money problems.
+It’s possible you’ll find a pattern of happiness and abundance, or you might find that previous residents have faced challenges in the space.

 Oranges are also a great tool for space clearing.
 The scent and color of oranges are very bright and uplifting, and a source of active yang energy.
 You can use a mist with orange essential oil, or fresh orange peels.
 To make your own mist with fresh orange peels, place the peel of one orange in a spray bottle and fill it with water.
 Spray this mist around your home, making sure to include corners and closets that might have stale energy.